SujalChoudhari/Neptune.js/README.md

 ## Entity Component based System (v3.0+)
 Now the Engine uses a entity component based system.
 This makes the engine more advance, as major engines use this system.
+Due to more advance Systems, the learning curve is moderate.

 ## Minimalist design
 Neptune is a small framework.